piensaenpixel/pilar/recursos-riesgos/recursos-riesgos-en.md

 #### 3.1.3.1.
 A uniform body of regulations

-The corporate GRM area is responsible for defining and developing corporate policies, specific regulations, procedures and schemes for delegation according to which the risk decisions have to be adopted within the Group
+The corporate GRM area is responsible for defining and developing corporate policies, specific regulations, procedures and schemes for delegation according to which the risk decisions have to be adopted within the Group.

 This process aims for the following objectives:

 - Hierarchy and structure: information that is well structured through a clear and simple hierarchy that allows dependent documents to be related to each other.